kaustav1996/gmail-reply-timeline/README.md

 # Gmail Reply Timeline

-Visualize your Gmail reply conversations as a beautiful, interactive timeline directly inside Gmail.
+Visualise your Gmail reply conversations as a beautiful, interactive timeline directly inside Gmail.

 ## Features
 - 📬 **Visual Timeline:** See every reply in a Gmail thread as a point on a timeline, with sender avatars and timestamps.
-- 🎨 **Modern UI:** Sleek, modern design with animated gradient borders and smooth interactions.
 - 🕒 **Quick Insights:** Instantly understand response patterns, delays, and participation in any conversation.
 - 🖱️ **Easy Toggle:** Enable or disable the timeline overlay with a single click from the extension popup.
 - 🛡️ **Privacy-First:** All processing happens locally in your browser.
 No data is sent anywhere.